- MBA, George Mason University (1999).

 - EPA — Special Assistant (1991 – 1995).

-- Washington Coal Club — Vice president.
-Listed as president as of 2016. ,
+- Washington Coal Club — Former vice president, and former president as of 2016.
+No longer listed in 2017. ,

 - National Energy Resources Organization — Chairman.